 In the years after the Civil War, Jo March lives in New York and makes her living as a writer, while her sister Amy studies painting in Paris.
 Amy has a chance encounter with Theodore, a childhood crush who proposed to Jo but was ultimately rejected.
 Their oldest sibling, Meg, is married to a schoolteacher, while shy sister Beth develops a devastating illness that brings the family back together.Written by

 When Amy is sitting at Aunt March's feet, one of Amy's braids alternates between being on her shoulder or behind her shoulder depending on the camera angle before Aunt March actually moves the braid over Amy's shoulder.
 See more »

 Well, I believe we have some power over who we love, it isn't something that just happens to a person.

 Theodore 'Laurie' Laurence:

 Well.
 I'm not a poet, I'm just a woman.
 And as a woman I have no way to make money, not enough to earn a living and support my family.
 Even if I had my own money, which I don't, it would belong to my husband the minute we were married.
 If we had children they would belong to him not me.
 They would be his property.
 So don't sit there and tell me that marriage ...

 See more »

-The original 1993-2006 version of the current Columbia Pictures logo appears at the beginning, paying homage to the studio's previous 1994 film adaptation of the story, which starred Winona Ryder as Jo March.
+The Columbia Pictures logo is the 1990s version, paying homage to Little Women (1994), the previous adaptation of the novel, which the studio had also worked on.
 See more »

 Was this review helpful to you?